 The Passive House aim is to create buildings that are warm, comfortable and healthy with fresh, clean air and with no mould or condensation while using very little energy for heating and cooling.

-We are working on a more comprehensive discussion on Passive House, but in the meantime here is a video drawn by Hans-Jörn Eich that does a great job of explaining the main principles in both English and Chinese.
+Here is a video drawn by Hans-Jörn Eich that does a great job of explaining the main principles in both English and Chinese.

 A downloadable simple diagram showing 'What are the differences between a Passive House vs Active House' follows.